evologica/generator-curio/README.md

                 └── ituCadastrarPessoa.dfm
 ```

-it also includes the new form as a dependcy in your dpk project:
+it also includes the new form as a dependency in your dpk project:

 ```pascal
 contains